jwunderl/pxt-arcade/docs/courses/csintro1/loops/intro.md

 ```

-## Student Task: Move to the upper left corner, and move faster
+## Student Task 1: Move to the upper left corner, and move faster
 1. Load up the blocks from the previous example
 2. Make the sprite move up and to the left instead - to do so, change all movements to be in the opposite direction.
 3. Change the pause between each step to be only 50 ms, instead of 100